How Drugs Can Kill

 Most people who overdose are under the influence of more than one drug.
 In 2003, the Drug Abuse Warning Network reported an average of 2.7 drugs in fatal overdose cases.

 Importantly, in these cases, no single drug is usually present at a lethal dose.
 Rather it is the synergistic effects of combining the drugs that is lethal.
-For example, a combination of heroin and alcohol can be especially dangerous.
-Heroin and alcohol both suppress breathing, but by different mechanisms.
+And the majority of overdoses involve legal drugs.
+For example, a combination of opiates (heroin or prescription painkillers) and alcohol can be especially dangerous.
+Both suppress breathing, but by different mechanisms.

-Heroin is the cause for more deaths by overdose than any other single drug.
-The majority of these deaths ultimately result from respiratory failure.
-A toxic dose of heroin increases the inhibitory effect of GABA, which causes breathing to slow and eventually stop.
+In the United States, prescription opiates are the cause for more deaths by overdose than any other single drug.
+Most of these deaths ultimately result from respiratory failure.
+A toxic opiate dose increases the inhibitory effect of GABA, which causes breathing to slow and eventually stop.

-Alcohol overdoses occur predominantly in two ways.
+Alcohol overdoses occur mainly in two ways.
 First, by decreasing the excitatory effect of glutamate, alcohol causes unconsciousness.
-At high levels, it can also cause breathing to slow or cease.
+At high levels, it can also slow or stop breathing.
 Second, the body tries to rid itself of unabsorbed alcohol by emptying the stomach.
 If a person vomits while they are unconscious, they may inhale the vomit and compromise their breathing or even drown.

 Smoking cigarettes can kill by causing lung cancer, but it cannot lead to a nicotine overdose.
 However, it is possible to overdose on nicotine by using combinations of nicotine patches or nicotine gum and cigarettes at the same time.
 This combination puts much more nicotine into the body than smoking alone.
 Sometimes, nicotine can reach levels high enough to paralyze the muscles that control breathing or cause a heart attack